Oil Surge Relay-OSR is one of the auxiliary equipment of an oil-immersed type transformer.

 Parts per Million test is to do for knowing the percentage of moisture content present in the transformer oil.
-Moisture content results dielectric strength of oil is reduced and flash over occurs.
+Moisture content results in the dielectric strength of oil being reduced and flashover occurs.

 - DGA Test:

-Dissolved Gas Analysis test is to identify various gas levels present in the transformer oil.
-Due to thermal and electrical stresses in the transformer the gases are dissolved in the transformer oil.
+The Dissolved Gas Analysis test is to identify various gas levels present in the transformer oil.
+Due to thermal and electrical stresses in the transformer, the gases are dissolved in the transformer oil.
 The dissolved gases are mainly hydrocarbon gases like Methane, Ethane, Ethylene, Acetylene, Propane, Hydrogen.
 Carbon monoxide and Carbon dioxide.
-With the help of DGA the concentration of these gases in PPM can be known and can be cross checked with the IS standard.
+With the help of DGA, the concentration of these gases in PPM can be known and can be cross-checked with the IS standard.